uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

   - Learn about the 3 essential ggplot2 components
   - Use different kinds of visualisations
   - Layer several visualisations
-  - Learn how to amend default colours, labels and themes.
+  - Learn how to customise a plot with colours, labels and themes.

 ## Disclaimer